-Yeast is a very important part of the distillation.
-It converts sugars into alcohol.
 There are different kinds of yeast for distillation.
 Each kind produces a different type of alcohol.
-In this article, we'll tell you what the best kind of yeast is.
+In this article, we'll tell you what the best kind of yeast to use to create the best end product from your home still.

 Best Yeast For Alcohols